-Service name: StopPeriodic

-Syntax: StatusType StopPeriodic (void)
+Service name: StopPeriodic Syntax: StatusType StopPeriodic (void) Parameter (in): None.
+Parameter (out): None.
 Description: The service StopPeriodic stops periodic transmission of all messages using either the Periodic or the Mixed Transmission Modes, unless periodic transmission is already stopped for these messages.

-When StopPeriodic has completed successfully the system is left in a state in which StartPeriodic can be called to restart periodic transmission of all messages using either the Periodic or the Mixed
+When StopPeriodic has completed successfully the system is left in a state in which StartPeriodic can be called to restart periodic transmission of all messages using either the Periodic or the Mixed Transmission Modes.

-Transmission Modes.